eeg-ebe/HaplowebMaker/README.md

 Flot, Couloux & Tillier (2010) "Haplowebs as a graphical tool for delimiting species: a revival of Doyle's" field for recombination" approach and its application to the coral genus Pocillopora in Clipperton."
 BMC Evolutionary Biology 10:372

+# For more information
+Please refer to the [HaplowebMaker FAQ page](https://eeg-ebe.github.io/HaplowebMaker/faq.html)